-Ready to take machine learning for a test drive?
+Ready to take anomaly detection for a test drive?
 Follow this tutorial to:

 - Try out the Data Visualizer

 - Create anomaly detection jobs for the Kibana sample data

 - Use the results to identify possible anomalies in the data